sjppedro/arctic_training/README.md

 This alterations are now part of the branch training.

-Second try to branch out
+Second try to branch out.
+And another change.